 Weaning Meme took quite some time.
 I was a nervous first time mum.
 Feeling clueless about how to go about making that move from milk to food.
 My worries and anxieties probably were picked up by Meme.
 This no doubt made the job even harder.

-Baby Number 2
+Baby Led Weaning with Baby Number 2

 Weaning Baby Number 3